jigargosar/elm-scratchpad/src/MontyHallDilemma.md

 # Monty Hall Dilemma

 ## The Problem Statement:
-* In a game show:
-* The player is offered to choose one of three closed doors.
+* In a game show the host offers the player to choose one of three closed doors.
 * Only one door hides a car, while the other two hide a sheep each.
 * After player makes the initial choice:
 * The host opens one of the other two doors, always revealing a sheep.